 When you were a child and had a sore throat, a throat lozenge just seemed to erase the pain.
 But now, your sore, scratchy throat can persist for days or weeks, no matter how you treat it.

 When your sore throat is irritated as a result of an allergic reaction to airborne particles such as pollen, treatment becomes a little more complicated.
 Addressing the precise cause of your allergies can help you alleviate that sore throat once and for all.

 Postnasal drip is the main culprit in cases of allergy-induced sore throat.
-The result of exposure to an allergen, postnasal drip occurs when congestion in the sinuses drains down the throat, causing tickling or scratchy pain.
+It’s the result of exposure to an allergen and occurs when congestion in the sinuses drains down the throat.
+This causes tickling or scratchy pain.
 The drainage also can cause:

 - excessive swallowing

 Many allergies, such as pollen allergies, are seasonal.
 If you experience symptoms year-round, your symptoms will worsen during seasons of high airborne irritants.
 These irritants can include pollinating flowers and trees during springtime.

 Allergy symptoms generally include congestion, sneezing, itchy eyes, and coughing.
 If you have a sore throat with fever and body aches, it’s likely the result of a viral infection, like a cold or flu.

 Scratchiness is another way to determine if you have an allergy-induced sore throat.
 In addition to the “raw” feeling that results from postnasal drainage, particles that directly enter the respiratory system can cause a scratchy feeling.

 Preventing allergies is essential in alleviating a sore throat and other related symptoms.
 The first step is to limit your exposure to the irritants as much as possible.